Get the reportMore

 Machine learning: The machine learning capability helps SOAR analyze the patterns of incoming threats and use that knowledge to prevent similar attacks in the future.
-Via machine learning, SOAR recommends data-driven actions that predict the most desirable outcomes.
+SOAR recommends data-driven actions that predict the most desirable outcomes via machine learning.
 SOAR leverages rich and contextual data and uses machine learning to deploy effective strategies.

 Progressive automation: Progressive automation leverages machine learning to sharpen its detection capabilities and carry out tasks to full completion without human supervision.
-The reason why this type of automation is called progressive is because it is programmed to accumulate knowledge from the characteristics of different types of threats it encounters, and use that knowledge whenever an alert with a familiar pattern occurs.
+This type of automation is called progressive because it is programmed to accumulate knowledge from the characteristics of different types of threats it encounters, and use that knowledge whenever an alert with a familiar pattern occurs.
 The level of automation is adjustable, and analysts can choose in which stage of the automation sequence they want to intervene.